dieharders/example-mongo-comments/README.md

 - Add a comment
 - 'Like' a comment
+- Delete a comment
 - Sort comments based on date added or likes
+- Calculate and display the elapsed time since date posted
+- Assign a random name and avatar (emoji) for each comment added

 ## MEAN Project